chardoncs/cd-kickstart.nvim/README.md

 # Charles' Neovim Kickstarter

-Kickstart Neovim with options to choose.
+Kick start Neovim with options to choose.

 I wrote this because I need a common configuration base for different devices, but without too much personalization.
 That is, balancing personalization with generalization.